sharetribe/sharetribe/docs/cucumber-do-dont.md

 # Cucumber testing do's and don'ts

-This document describes Sharetribe Cucumber testing do's and don'ts.
+This document describes Sharetribe's Cucumber testing do's and don'ts.
 Most of these tips come from [Cucumber Backgrounder](https://github.com/cucumber/cucumber/wiki/Cucumber-Backgrounder), which is a very good introduction to Cucumber.
 Highly recommended reading.

 **A word of warning:** Sharetribe codebase includes a lot of Cucumber code that does not follow these recommendations.
 We'll clean up them little by little, but the important thing is that you should not use those pieces as a reference.

 ## Declarative over Imperative

 Do **not** write steps in imperative styles, instead write steps in declarative style.
-Imperative style leads tight coupling to the implementation of the UI.
+Imperative style leads to tight coupling to the implementation of the UI.

 A good question to ask yourself when writing a feature clause is: Will this wording need to change if the implementation does?

-### <span style="color: red">Don't</span>
+**Don't**

 ```gherkin
 Given I visit "/login"